inspiros/dynamic-default-args/README.md

     return x + y
 ```

+Also, it is clear that decorators are not lazily initialized.

 **Further improvements:**

-Some parts of the project can be converted to **Cython**, including the wrapper function to make use of typed data (
-which I have already done for [cy-root](https://github.com/inspiros/cy-root.git)), but the difference is negligible.

-Alternatively, modifying the `func.__defaults__` must be more performant.
+Modifying the `func.__defaults__` should be more performant.

 ### License